nbkolev/qnap-arm-hdsentinel/readme.md

 (that the host is your NAS and NS.A/MO.SSAD/MI.5/K.GB... is not in the middle) by typing `yes`

-2.3 Enter your password when prompted
+2.3 Enter your password when prompted and press `Enter`

+2.4 Type `sudo -i` in the prompt and press `Enter` and type your password again.

-2.3 You have to be able to see the following screen:
+2.5 You have to be able to see the following screen:

 ![03- return to shell 1.png](img/03-%20return%20to%20shell%201.png)